ZixeSea/SteamIdler/README.md

   * Place the ID's of the game to idle here `idle_game_id: [730,570,440]`
 >***NOTE:*** Only replace the text `Username here or Password here`, so the `""` needs to stay and the game list must look like this `[GameID,OtherGameId]

-- Now run the start.bat file and everything shut be fine.
+- Now run the program by running `npm .` in a command prompt.